Press "Enter" to skip to content

 Once you’ve opened a 3rd Pillar, you can focus on your first investments.
 While I enjoy selecting and analyzing the stocks, ETFs, and cryptos in which I invest, it’s time-consuming and not something everyone is interested in.
 Swissquote understands that.

 For those who want to invest but don’t have the time or desire to spend hours on it, Swissquote offers the Invest Easy product.
 A simple investment and savings solution for those seeking hassle-free investing.
 Just choose from predefined strategies based on your risk tolerance.
-The main advantage is that you can choose from three professionally designed investment strategies without the headache and enjoy returns, seeing your wealth grow rather than being eaten away by inflation by leaving it in a standard bank account.
-The conservative strategy allocates 55% to bonds, 30% to stocks, 10% to real estate, and 5% to commodities.
-The balanced strategy allocates 50% to stocks, 35% to bonds, 10% to real estate, and 5% to commodities.
-The ambitious strategy allocates 75.3% to stocks, 13.7% to bonds, 5% to real estate, 5% to commodities, and 1% to crypto—a great way to have crypto investments if you’re hesitant to invest on your own.
+The main advantage is that you can choose between three investment strategies predefined by professionals, without any hassle, and enjoy returns, allowing you to watch your wealth grow again, instead of seeing it eroded by inflation by leaving it sitting in a standard bank account.

 Debit card with cashback

-Another new feature is the Swissquote debit card.
+Another service is the Swissquote debit card.
 I’m mentioning it because it’s quite a revolution.

-While the physical Bright card has fees, the virtual card, called the Light card, does not.
+While the physical bright card has fees, the virtual card, called the light card, does not.
 However, the physical card is free for the first six months.
-Depending on when you’re watching my video, my code MKT_MONEYMADAM might give you a year of free access to this card, so to find out, write to me under the video.
-Normally, after the first six free months, you’ll have to pay 6.90 CHF/month for the physical card.
+Depending on when you read this article, my code MKT_MONEYMADAM may entitle you to a year’s free use of this card, so to find out, write to me below the article.
+Normally, after the first six free months, you will have to pay CHF 6.90/month for the physical card.
+They recently launched the Elite card, at CHF 39/month, the benefits of which we will see later.

-These cards allow you to pay in 13 different currencies with no transaction fees.
-In addition to currencies, you can also use your cryptocurrencies for payments.
-Even though it’s not a solution I personally use—because I prefer to keep my cryptos and see their value grow rather than use them for purchases—it’s still good to know.
+These cards allow you to pay in 13 different currencies without transaction fees.
+And in addition to currencies, you can also use your cryptocurrencies for payments.
+Although this is not a solution I personally use – as I prefer to keep my cryptocurrencies and see their value increase rather than use them to make purchases – it is still good to know.

-Additionally, both cards are compatible with digital wallets like Apple Pay, Google Pay, and Samsung Pay, another advantage for those who prefer these payment methods.
-Both cards allow you to make free national payments, use E-Bill and Twint.
-However, only the physical card allows you to make free SEPA payments and withdraw cash for free at ATMs in Switzerland.
+Additionally, all three cards are compatible with Apple Pay, Google Pay and Samsung Pay digital wallets, yet another advantage for those who like to pay with these methods.
+All three cards allow you to make free domestic payments and use E-Bill and Twint.
+However, only the physical Bright and Elite cards allow you to make free SEPA payments and withdraw cash free of charge from ATMs in Switzerland.

 Among other benefits of these debit cards are the cashback in trading credit with each use, whether with the physical or virtual card.
 However, the physical card offers a higher cashback percentage than the virtual card.
 For payments in foreign currencies, you’ll get 0.5% cashback with the Bright card and 0.25% with the Light card.
 And if you pay in cryptocurrencies, you’ll get 1% with the Bright card and 0.5% with the Light card.